 Second Step, Start by Listing It

 Listing "your transfer" is the first and most important step.
 You need that everyone knows what you need and what you are up to.
 People need to know how much you pay per month and how many months the contract has left.
-They need to know the exact sub-model if there is any extender warranty or even if there is a Lease Protection.
+They need to know the exact sub-model if there is any extended warranty or even if there is a Lease Protection.

 All those details give an additional value to your listing and the more quality it has, the better for your promotion and the quality of the final deal you will get.
-Imagine yourself as a sales person for a moment: You don't want people to think that you are hiding something the day they get your car.
+Imagine yourself as a salesperson for a moment: You don't want people to think that you are hiding something the day they get your car.
 You need to be clear, honest and descriptive enough as you would like to read yourself from someone else's offer.

 The Civic is one of the most popular vehicles on the lease transfer market.